framsouza/list-pods-hostpath/README.md

 ## Usage

-First, make sure you have the GOOGLE_APPLICATION_CREDENTIALS environment variable set as per the google docs, https://cloud.google.com/docs/authentication/production
+First, make sure you have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set as per the [google docs](https://cloud.google.com/docs/authentication/production).

 It will require one argument which is `project`, to connect to the specify GKE project to list the pods.
 By default the zone is set to `-` which means all GKE zones.